JasonQSY/TodoList/README.md

 # TodoList

-This is a web todolist and dyweb php assignment.
+This is a web todolist and dyweb php assignment of php.

 ![snapshot](./snap.png)
 ## Usage